NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/QtWidgets/index.md

 ## All classes from the `QtWidgets` module:

   - [`QApplication`](QApplication.md): Manages the GUI application's control flow and main settings.
-  - [`QMainWindow`](QMainWindow.md): Provides a framework for building an application's user interface.
   - [`QLayout`](QLayout.md): Base class of all layout objects in `QtWidgets`.
   - [`QWidget`](QWidget.md): Base class of all widget objects in `QtWidgets`.
 <br>